harikt/aurav2book/manuscript/di.md

 * lazy-loading of services

-* inheritable configuration of setters and constructor params
+* inheritable configuration of setters and constructor parameters

 * configuration of setters across interfaces and traits